ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 ---
 title: Decentralization
 updated: 2021-11-30
+disclaimer: opinion
 ---

-Since the stormy days of The DAO Fork, Ethereum Classic has persisted and it's community has coaleased around a number ideas, the most fundamental but difficult to pin down of which is that of decentralization.
-This document will attempt to lay out the case for decentralization; the what, why, and how of this illusive but vital ingreedient.
+Since the stormy days of The DAO Fork, Ethereum Classic has persisted and it's community has coaleased around a number ideas, with the most fundamental but difficult to pin down being _decentralization_.
+This piece will attempt to lay out the case for decentralization; the what, why, and how of this illusive but vital ingreedient that is the key to human flourishing.

 > Decentralized, Immutable, Unstoppable.
 >